Adrian-Garcia/Python-Algorithms/interviews/meta/productArchitecture/guide.md

 1. Assumptions and questions
     1. Ask about main features that need to be covered
     2. Ask about non functional requirements
-        - Number of toal users
+        - Number of total users
         - Users using the app at the same size
         - How are users growing?
 Are they already active or do they grow over time?
         - Storage